Ranger District - Silver City

 For current conditions call (575) 388-8201.

 Summer is here, meaning increasing monsoons possible for weather on the Silver City District.
-Please be extra-careful with any open flame or spark-producing equipment even during our rainier months of the year.
+Please be extra careful with spark-producing equipment even during our rainier months of the year.
 Check with the district for updated local driving conditions.
 Remember to keep a “weather emergency kit” in your car that should include matches, drinking water, blanket or sleeping bag, a small shovel, hand saw or axe, tow chain or strap, and energy bars.

 Use caution when driving on the district, the area may be subject to sudden flash flooding or muddy, impassable roads unexpectedly.
 Be careful when parking vehicles and avoid parking over tall dry grass or weeds.
 Remember to bring drinking water, or be prepared to filter or treat all water from snowmelt, springs, rivers, or creeks.
 River levels can change rapidly during spring - watch for suddenly rising river or stream levels.
 Water can still be difficult to find in some areas - remember to bring drinking water if camping in remote areas.
 Be alert for lightning and approaching storms, especially in the afternoons during summer.

-All roads in the district are open and most are in generally good condition.
-Signal Peak Road (FR 154) is open to the lookout.
+Some roads remain closed after the Signal Fire.
 Caution is advised on some roads that may be rough or require high-clearance vehicles, especially Turkey Creek Road (FR 155 ) , and also Sheep Corral Canyon Road (FR 282).
 Meadow Creek Road (FR 149) can be slick on the grade if there has been any moisture.
 When driving on forest roads, gear should include a shovel, chain or tow strap, and hand axe or saw.
 The New Mexico road advisory hotline can be accessed 24 hrs a day by dialing 511 (in-state), or 1-800-432-4269 (out-of-state), or by visiting the New Mexico Road Advisory website.

 Address: 3005 E. Camino del Bosque, Silver City NM 88061